InvaHealth/InvaHealthDDdescriptors/README.md

 # **Abstract**

-If existing/accessible, the abstract of the reference where the cost entry is reported.
+If existing/accessible, the Abstract/summary of the reference where the cost entry is reported.

 # **Publication_year**